Brig o'Doon, Alloway

 The last view (looking upstream) is of the general area and includes the Brig o'Doon Hotel, the Burns Monument Gardens, Ayr Rugby Club and the hills to the south-east of Ayr.

-That's the B7024 Maybole road over the new bridge closest to the camera.
+That's the B7024 Maybole road over the new bridge closest to the camera in the last photo.

 Home Page